 We consider that waiting for the callback in the splash screen to show the first page user interface with the correct details to the user is the best option.
 If the pages have never been opened once, the delay is higher than the after opening with cache, as expected.

-The change applied in order to record these objects in a database, instead of the SharedPreferences, was really useful, allowing to improve the application performance, by lowering the times previously obtained either with or without cache and with less or more entries.
+The change applied in order to store these objects in a database, instead of the SharedPreferences, was really useful, allowing to improve the application performance, by lowering the times previously obtained either with or without cache and with less or more entries.
 This can be explained because SharedPreferences is a key/value store, which makes it difficult on reading large structured data.
 Instead, SQLite is designed to manage and search large amounts of same structured data, querying only sub sets of the data that matches certain criteria.

-By analyzing the results, it’s also seen that the radiologs page with 180 entries, lowered the load time (~37%) at the first opening and (40%) on further queries or history visits.
-On the other hand, the anomalies history page with 2 entries only had its load time reduced (~32%) at the first opening, and (25%) after the first opening.
+By analyzing the results, it’s also seen that the radiologs page with 180 entries, lowered the load time (~37%) on the first access and (40%) on further queries or history visits.
+On the other hand, the anomalies history page with 2 entries only had its load time reduced (~32%) on the first access, and (25%) in subsequent accesses.
 This can be explained because, although SQLite is more efficient on handle larger structured data, if the amount of data is not so big, as is the case of the anomalies, the SharedPreferences may provide a less complicated processing that could cause less overhead on simple accesses.
 An example of this can be seen on anomalies history page loading with 2 entries, which have similar load times: 0,8s with the SharedPreferences and 0,6s with the SQLite database.
 Even on these conditions, the SQLite database achieved a lower page load time.

 The higher load times on the history pages in comparison to the other application pages may also be due to the Google maps call, and the associated processing, for example, the markers place at the correct geographically position.
-Notwithstanding the times presented, especially after the first consultation are very satisfactory, with the app performing all operations in a short time.
+Notwithstanding the times presented, especially after the first consultation are very satisfactory, with the app performing all operations in less than 1 second.

 Battery consumption

-The last test made was test the app’s battery consumption while taking radiologs and, executing tests like HTTP Download or sending SMS’s in the background, repeatedly.
-For this test, it was enabled the radiologs register option on the Settings page, registering the phone, a snapshot of the mobile network, every 30 seconds.
-Furthermore, it was scheduled the sending of an SMS every minute, during four hours.
+The last test made measured the app’s battery consumption while taking radiologs and, executing tests like HTTP Download or sending SMSs in the background, repeatedly.
+For this test, the radiologs were enabled on the Settings page, registering the phone, a snapshot of the mobile network, every 30 seconds.
+Furthermore, it was scheduled the sending of an SMS every minute, during four hours in order to simulate a higher battery consumption use-case.

-It was verified that radiologs registers stopped after one hour.
-With a further investigation was found that from Android Marshmallow (version 6) and beyond, a feature called Doze was added on Android, aiming on helping that the device’s battery last longer.
+It was verified that the registration of radiologs stopped after one hour.
+With further investigation it was found that from Android Marshmallow (version 6) and beyond, a feature called Doze was added on Android, aiming on helping that the device’s battery last longer.

-Doze mode intelligently shuts processes, saving the device’s battery when it is not in use for a certain time.
+Doze mode intelligently shuts down processes, saving the device’s battery when it is not in use for a certain time.
 “Google had claimed to achieve two times longer standby time on Nexus 9.”
 [68] with Doze on the device.
 The problem with Doze is that there is nothing that the user can do about it, there are no switches or settings to toggle, if the device has an Android 6 or higher version Doze is just there, slumbering the device when it’s idle.